 Student Research Grants

 The Central Oregon Geoscience Society offers student research grants for undergraduate and graduate students.
-Grants are intended to support research in any field generally related to the geosciences, with a focus on central Oregon.
+Grants are intended to support research in any field generally related to the geosciences, with a focus on research projects in central Oregon.
 Grant funds may be used to support analytical costs, travel costs, field expenses, and other costs associated with research projects.

-Application Deadline: March 1, 2024
+Application Deadline: March 1, 2025

 Download Grant Application